pierrejay/esp32-wifi-api-dev/lib/APIServer/docs/README_serial.md

 The SerialAPIEndpoint implements a transparent proxy mechanism that allows sharing the serial port between API commands and regular application traffic:

 - Commands starting with '>' are intercepted and processed by the API
-- All other traffic is buffered through a 1KB circular buffer
+- All other traffic is buffered through two 1KB circular buffers (RX/TX)
 - The proxy is automatically installed by defining `Serial` as `SerialAPIEndpoint::proxy`
 - Application code can use `Serial` normally without being aware of the API